johame72/OpenAI-Model-Directory/README.md

 'OpenAI Model Directory' is a simple 🐍 Python program you can 🚀 RUN in Terminal to see what 🧠 OpenAI models are available for your specific 🔑 API key.

 ---

-This approach makes the information more visually engaging while retaining clarity.

----

 # 📜 OpenAI Model Directory